Analyzing Polydex Pharmaceuticals (POLXF) and The Competition

-Polydex Pharmaceuticals (OTCMKTS: POLXF) is one of 17 publicly-traded companies in the “Industrial inorganic chemicals” industry, but how does it compare to its peers?
-We will compare Polydex Pharmaceuticals to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, earnings, institutional ownership and profitability.
+Polydex Pharmaceuticals (OTCMKTS: POLXF) is one of 17 publicly-traded companies in the “Industrial inorganic chemicals” industry, but how does it contrast to its rivals?
+We will compare Polydex Pharmaceuticals to similar businesses based on the strength of its risk, profitability, valuation, earnings, institutional ownership, analyst recommendations and dividends.

 47.5% of shares of all “Industrial inorganic chemicals” companies are owned by institutional investors.
 12.9% of Polydex Pharmaceuticals shares are owned by insiders.
 Comparatively, 7.9% of shares of all “Industrial inorganic chemicals” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This table compares Polydex Pharmaceuticals and its peers’ net margins, return on equity and return on assets.
+This table compares Polydex Pharmaceuticals and its rivals’ net margins, return on equity and return on assets.

 |Net Margins